 One of the clocks that I would like to add to my collection is the Arthur Pequegnat Regulator #1, single weight 8-day time only clock.
-This is indeed a rarity and any that I have seen on the auction sites command prices upwards of $3000.
+A rare clock indeed and prices of the few I have seen are on the high side.
+Too rich for me at his time.

 The company distinguished itself as a competitor for some of the better American wall clocks such as those made by Seth Thomas.
 Their wall clocks often looked like models made by Seth Thomas but some of their designs were unique.
 For their wooden cases, they favored the heart wood of quarter-sawn white oak that showed off beautiful ray flecks.

 The regulator #1 is often compared to the Seth Thomas Regulator #2.
-There were many thousands of the ST Regulator #2s that found their way into offices and rail stations all across America.
+Thousands of Seth Thomas Regulator #2s found their way into offices and rail stations all across America.
 The Arthur Pequegnat Regulator #1, though not as prolific, served the needs of many businesses in Canada.
-Their clocks are highly collectible in Canada and command twice the price of similarly styled clocks by well-known American counterparts.
+The clock is highly collectible in Canada and will command twice the price of similarly styled clocks by well-known American counterparts.

 The Arthur Pequegnat clock company had an illustrious albeit short life.
 Watchmaker Arthur Pequegnat was born in Switzerland in 1851.
 Arthur immigrated to Berlin, Ontario Canada in 1874 with his wife, parents, brothers and sisters; a grand total of 18 family members.

 By the late 1870’s Arthur was operating a jewelry store and watch repair in Southern Ontario.
 By the middle 1880’s Arthur and his brother Paul were operating a shop in Berlin, Ontario.
 After about ten years the brothers went their own way, both operating successful jewelry shops in Southern Ontario.